omerdafaalla/omerdafaalla/README.md

 - **Full Name:** Omer Dafaalla Awadalkareem
 - **Degree:** Bachelor's in Economic and Social Studies
 - **Current Program:** MIT Emerging Talent Program
-- **Experience:** Over 8 years of experience in banking and finance, with expertise in financial modeling, risk assessment,investment analysis and Financial Analysis
+- **Experience:** Over 8 years of
+experience in banking and finance, with expertise in financial modeling, risk assessment, investment analysis and Financial Analysis

 ## Skills